aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-geojson-to-topojson-with-quantization/_index.md

 title: Convert GeoJSON to TopoJSON with Quantization
 linktitle: Convert GeoJSON to TopoJSON with Quantization
 second_title: Aspose.GIS .NET API
-description: Learn how to convert GeoJSON to TopoJSON with quantization using Aspose.GIS for .NET – a fast, reliable aspose gis conversion that reduces file size while keeping precision.
+description: Learn how to convert geojson to topojson with quantization using Aspose.GIS for .NET – a fast, reliable aspose gis conversion that reduces geojson file size and compresses GIS data.
 weight: 14
 url: /net/geo-data-conversion/convert-geojson-to-topojson-with-quantization/
-date: 2025-11-28
+date: 2026-02-02
 ---

 {{< blocks/products/pf/main-wrap-class >}}